Roasted Pork Tenderloin with Apples

 3. Sear the meat until golden brown on all sides, about 2 to 3 minutes per side.
 Transfer the meat to a plate and set aside.

 4. Add the onion, carrot, fennel, and thyme and stir until the vegetables are browned, about 8 minutes.
-Add the apple cider vinegar and let it reduce for another minute or two.
+Add the apple cider vinegar and let it reduce for another 1 to 2 minutes.
 Add the apples and return the pork to the skillet.

-5. Transfer to the oven and roast for 30-35 minutes, or until cooked through.
+5. Transfer to the oven and roast for 30 to 35 minutes, or until cooked through.

 6. Slice and serve on a platter with the veggies and apples around, and pour any sauce that has accumulated in the skillet over the top.